JulianNicholls/Modern-React-and-Redux/README.md

 * My `fetchStream` and `fetchStreams` are called `getStream` and `loadStreams` respectively.
 Much less confusing, n'est ce pas? :-)

-* I have split my Translate app into two from sections 23 & 24.
+* I have split my Translate app into `TranslateV1` from section 23 and `TranslateV2` from section 24.
+In addition, I have made a third version `TranslateHooks`.

 ## Section 23 - Context

-Judging from this section, Stephen doesn't seem to have the slightest clue how to use context properly, it's no wonder he thinks it's confusing.

-Context should be storing the value(s) themselves and the provider should be under the control of the Context, not another component.
-Much more like Redux, but perhaps with separate contexts rather than a monolithic multi-section store.
+It is a pity that Stephen shows the wrong way to use context in this section, before showing the correct way in the next section.

 ## Pens